marcelomusza/LibraryExerciseAPIWithDocker/README.md

 ## Features

-- CRUD operations for books.
+- RESTful API with exposed endpoints with CRUD operations for books
 - Clean architecture design.
-- Command Pattern for user interactions.
+- Command Pattern for user interactions (CONSOLE APP - LEGACY).
 - Repository Pattern and the use of an In-Memory database for data handling
 - Default books added through a Seed operation
 - Docker support for easy deployment.